Dan Fishback

-Dan Fishback (born November 4, 1981 in Washington D.C.) is an American performance artist, playwright and singer-songwriter who is heavily associated with that city's anti-folk movement.
+Dan Fishback (born November 4, 1981, in Washington, D.C.) is an American performance artist, playwright and singer-songwriter who is heavily associated with New York City's anti-folk movement.

 Life and work

 Since 2003, Fishback has been performing and writing in New York City.
 His work includes overt, radical politics and humor as well as experimental and musical theater, punk rock, twee-pop, and solo performances based on monologues.
 Fishback is the Helix Queer Performance Network's director.